pematon/mysql-session-handler/README.md

 ## Setup

+After installation:

+1) Create the table sessions using SQL in [sql/create.sql](sql/create.sql).

-After installation register an extension in config.neon:
+2) Register an extension in config.neon:

 ```neon
 	extensions: